-"This is their habitat," Robin Tapert told KTLA.
+"This is their habitat," Robyn Tapert told KTLA.
 "This is a safe place for them.
 That's what their use to, not poachers coming up and taking their lives."

 The alleged hunter, identified by the Star-News at 33-year-old Michael Rodriguez, told the newspaper that he had a proper license and tag to kill the deer and had followed it out of a legal hunting area into the residential neighborhood.
 He had initially shot the animal in the legal area but didn’t kill it, he said.

 “It was such a cheap shot,” Tapert told the Star-News.
 “It was such a tame and trusting deer.”